k8snetworkplumbingwg/multus-cni/doc/quickstart.md

 ## Installation

 Our recommended quickstart method to deploy Multus is to deploy using a Daemonset.
-This method is provided in this guide along with [Flannel](https://github.com/coreos/flannel).
-Flannel is deployed as a pod-to-pod network that is used as our "default network" -- this provides connectivity between pods in your cluster.
-Each additional network attachment (i.e. for multiple interfaces in pods) is made in addition to this default network.
-This guide generally assumes a new Kubernetes cluster that hasn't yet had any networking configured.
+This guide generally assumes a new Kubernetes cluster that has had any networking configured already.
 If it's your first time using Multus, you might consider using a fresh cluster to learn with, and then later configure it to work with an existing cluster.

 Firstly, clone this GitHub repository.